Azure-Samples/contoso-chat/docs/README.md

 ## 1. Application Scenario

-This sample teaches you how to design, develop, evaluate, and deploy, a _retail copilot application_ using the Azure AI Studio with promptflow.
+This sample teaches you how to design, develop, evaluate, and deploy, a _retail copilot application_ using the Azure AI Studio with prompty.
 The application scenario focuses on a fictional retailer (Contoso Outdoor Company) that has a website where outdoor enthusiasts can purchase hiking and camping equipment as shown below.
 The company has two data sources:
 - A site product catalog (with indexes stored in Azure AI Search)
 - A customer orders database (with data stored in Azure Cosmos DB)